tegonal/scripts/README.md

 	exitIfArgIsNotArray arr 1
 	exitIfArgIsNotFunction "$fn" 2

+	# shellcheck disable=SC2317   # is passed to exitIfArgIsNotArrayWithTuples by name
-		function describePair(){
+	function describePair() {
 		echo >&2 "array contains 2-tuples with names where the first value is the first-, and the second the lastname" }
 	# check array with 2-tuples
 	exitIfArgIsNotArrayWithTuples arr 2 "names" 1 describePair
 }